pencal: an R Package for the Dynamic Prediction of Survival with Many Longitudinal Predictors: Introduction

 Lastly, landmarking \citep{vanhouwelingen2007} is an approach that dynamically adjusts predictions by refitting the prediction model using all subjects that are still at risk at a given landmark time.
 Landmarking typically involves two modelling steps.
 In the first step, repeated measurements of the time-dependent covariates up to the landmark time are summarized using either a summary measure or a suitable statistical model.
 In the second step, the summaries thus computed are used as predictors of survival alongside with the time-independent covariates.
 The simplest form of landmarking is the last observation carried forward (LOCF) method, which uses the last available measurement of each longitudinal covariate taken up to the landmark time as summary.
-The main advantage of this approach is that it is easy to implement, it is computationally straightforward and it does not require the development of dedicated software.
-Limitations of LOCF landmarking include the fact that it discards all previous repeated measurements, and it does not perform any measurement error correction on the longitudinal covariates (which may be particularly desirable for biomarkers and diagnostic tests that can be subject to measurement error).
+The main advantage of this approach is that it is easy to implement, it is computationally straightforward and, thus, it does not require the development of dedicated software.
+Limitations of LOCF landmarking include the fact that it discards all previous repeated measurements, failing to make efficient use of the available longitudinal information, and it does not perform any measurement error correction on the longitudinal covariates (this may be particularly desirable for biomarkers and diagnostic tests that are typically subject to measurement error).
 To overcome these limitations, mixed-effects models can be used to model the trajectories of the longitudinal covariates \citep{signorelli2021, putter2022, devaux2023}.
 While \citet{putter2022} focused on situations with a single longitudinal marker, \citet{signorelli2021} and \citet{devaux2023} proposed two methods, respectively called Penalized Regression Calibration (PRC) and DynForest, that can deal with a large number of longitudinal covariates.
 Notably, the estimation of PRC and DynForest is much more complex than that of LOCF landmarking, warranting dedicated software that can facilitate the implementation of such methods.
 PRC is implemented in the \texttt{R} package \CRANpkg{pencal} \citep{signorelli2023}, whereas DynForest in the \texttt{R} package \CRANpkg{DynForest} \citep{devaux2023}.

 In this article we introduce the \texttt{R} package \CRANpkg{pencal}, which implements the PRC approach.
 PRC uses mixed-effects models to describe and summarize the longitudinal biomarker trajectories; the summaries thus obtained are used as predictors of survival in a Cox model alongside with any relevant time-independent covariate.
 To account for the possible availability of a large (potentially high-dimensional) number of time-independent and longitudinal covariates and to reduce the risk of overfitting the training data, PRC uses penalized maximum likelihood to estimate the aforementioned Cox model.